okyeron/fates/install/norns/Norns_install_instructions_1.8.md

 The following assumes a "headless" situation without a keyboard or monitor attached to the pi.
 If you have a keyboard and monitor setup, use `sudo raspi-config` and set up wifi and ssh there.

+Alternately you can connect to the pi over ethernet and then setup wifi with `raspi-config`.
+NOTE that you still need the `ssh` file to do this.

 Create an empty file named `ssh` (lowercase, and be sure there's no file extension)

 Next create a `wpa-supplicant.conf` file with your local wifi network settings.
 Change the country, router name, and key in the example below.